fbpx

 Change how you see the world

-Washington’s Integrated Basic Education and Skills Training Program (I-BEST) quickly teaches students literacy, work, and college-readiness skills so they can move through school and into living wage jobs faster.
+Washington’s Integrated Basic Education and Skills Training Program (I-BEST) teaches students literacy, work, and college-readiness skills, placing them on the fast track to successfully move through school and into living wage jobs!

-Pioneered by Washington’s community and technical colleges, I-BEST uses a team-teaching approach.
-Students work with two teachers in the classroom: one provides job-training and the other teaches basic skills in reading, math or English language.
-Students get the help they need while studying in the career field of their choice; they learn by doing.
+I-BEST originated in Washington’s very own community and technical colleges and uses a team-teaching approach.
+Students work with two teachers in the classroom: one provides job-training and the other teaches basic skills in reading or math.
+Data, collected across the state of Washington, indicates that I-BEST students have a high success rate in course completion; this is largely due to the real-time help I-BEST students receive from two experts as they learn the material in the career field of their choice.

 The I-BEST model is also used in academic transfer classes so students can brush up their skills as they learn college-level content toward a degree.